ChaoChingTan/738IOTCS/Labs/Virtualization.md

   ![Username Setup](Virtualization_Fedora_username.png)

-  In the following screen, setup a password for this user.
+  In the screen which follows, setup a password for this user.
 Do not forget the password that you have set.

 ## Resources